willisplummer/westernbeefs/README.md

 - deploy a beta version of the new site on heroku

-- polymorphic pages that can be associated with articles or stories (which are nested under articles)
+- polymorphic pages that can be associated with articles or stories (which are nested under articles) - maybe STI would work for this purpose?

 - stories scraper for old site